Chern-Simons theory and string topology: Introduction

 The proof of Theorem~\ref{thm:uniqueness-intro} uses some ideas from symplectic field theory.
 In~\S\ref{ss:gaugegen}, we derive from the differential Weyl algebra formalism in~\cite{EGH} a criterion for gauge equivalence of two Maurer-Cartan elements $\fm_0,\fm_1$.
 This criterion (Lemma~\ref{lem:gaugeIBLinfty}) involves a smooth path $(\fm_t)_{t\in[0,1]}$ of Maurer-Cartan elements connecting $\fm_0,\fm_1$ and a smooth path of ``primitives'' $(\bbb_t)_{t\in[0,1]}$.
 In~\S\ref{ss:gaugegen}, we use suitable integrals over configuration spaces from~\S\ref{sec:opforms} to define the paths $\fm_t,\bbb_t$ and prove that they define a gauge equivalence.

 The integrals over configuration spaces in~\eqref{eq:MC-intro} are of the same type as those appearing in the perturbative expansion of the Chern-Simons path integral associated to a closed oriented $3$-manifold~\cite{Witten-jones,Bar-Natan95,Sawon,Axelrod-Singer-II,Cattaneo-Mnev}.
+In view of this, O.\,Gwilliam has suggested that our theory should correspond to the large $N$ limit of $U(N)$ Chern-Simons theory as in the article by Ginot, Gwilliam, Hamilton and Zeinalian~\cite{Ginot-Gwilliam-Hamilton-Zeinalian}.
 We discuss the relation of our configuration space integrals to physical Chern-Simons theory in more detail in~\S\ref{sec:physics}.

-\begin{remark} For $M$ simply connected, Theorem~\ref{thm:existence-intro} can be obtained much more easily by applying~\cite[Theorem 11.3]{Cieliebak-Fukaya-Latschev} to a finite dimensional Poincar\'e duality model for $\Om^*(M)$ as provided by Lambrechts and Stanley~\cite{Lambrechts-Stanley}.
-This approach was taken by Naef and Willwacher in~\cite{Naef-Willwacher}, where they also verified that the resulting $\IBL$ structure on homology agrees with that from string topology.
-However, it is not clear how to obtain an invariance statement as in Theorem~\ref{thm:uniqueness-intro} by this approach.
-Using Theorem~\ref{thm:uniqueness-intro} and an improvement of~\cite{Lambrechts-Stanley} due to P.~H\'ajek~\cite{Hajek-Hodge}, one can show uniqueness up to homotopy equivalence of the twisted $\IBL_\infty$ structure resulting from this approach if $M$ is $2$-connected~\cite{Cieliebak-Hajek-Volkov}. \end{remark}

 \centerline{\bf Acknowledgements}

 This project greatly benefited from discussions with many people including Alberto Cattaneo, Tobias Ekholm, Kenji Fukaya, Owen Gwilliam, Pavel H\'ajek, Branislav Jur\v{c}o, Janko Latschev, Pavel Mn\"{e}v, Ivo Sachs, Vivek Shende, and Bruno Vallette.